grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -ingester.max-ignored-stream-errors
 [max_returned_stream_errors: <int> | default = 10]

 # The maximum duration of a timeseries chunk in memory.
-If a timeseries runs for longer than this the current chunk will be flushed to the store and a new chunk created.
+If a timeseries runs for longer than this,
+# the current chunk will be flushed to the store and a new chunk created.
 # CLI flag: -ingester.max-chunk-age
 [max_chunk_age: <duration> | default = 1h]

 # How far in the past an ingester is allowed to query the store for data.
-# This is only useful for running multiple loki binaries with a shared ring with a `filesystem` store which is NOT shared between the binaries
+# This is only useful for running multiple Loki binaries with a shared ring with a `filesystem` store,
+# which is NOT shared between the binaries.
-# When using any "shared" object store like S3 or GCS this value must always be left as 0
+# When using any "shared" object store like S3 or GCS, this value must always be left as 0.
-# It is an error to configure this to a non-zero value when using any object store other than `filesystem`
+# It is an error to configure this to a non-zero value when using any object store other
+# than `filesystem`.
 # Use a value of -1 to allow the ingester to query the store infinitely far back in time.
 # CLI flag: -ingester.query-store-max-look-back-period
 [query_store_max_look_back_period: <duration> | default = 0]

 # Forget about ingesters having heartbeat timestamps older than `ring.kvstore.heartbeat_timeout`.
-# This is equivalent to clicking on `/ring` `forget` button in the UI: the ingester is removed from the ring.
+# This is equivalent to clicking on the `/ring` `forget` button in the UI:
+# the ingester is removed from the ring.
-# A useful setting when you are sure that an unhealthy node won't return.
-An example is when not
+# This is a useful setting when you are sure that an unhealthy node won't return.
-# using stateful sets or the equivalent.
+# An example is when not using stateful sets or the equivalent.
-# You may use `memberlist.rejoin_interval` > 0 to handle network partition cases when using a memberlist.
+# Use `memberlist.rejoin_interval` > 0 to handle network partition cases when using a memberlist.
 # CLI flag: -ingester.autoforget-unhealthy
 [autoforget_unhealthy: <boolean> | default = false]

-# The ingester WAL (Write Ahead Log) records incoming logs and stores them on the local file system in order to guarantee persistence of acknowledged data in the event of a process crash.
+# The ingester WAL (Write Ahead Log) records incoming logs and stores them on the local file system
+# in order to guarantee persistence of acknowledged data in the event of a process crash.
 wal:
   # Enables writing to WAL.
   # CLI flag: -ingester.wal-enabled